Images of toric variety and amplified endomorphism of weak Fano threefolds: Images of toric varieties

-\textbf{Step 2:} We show that one of the following holds: \begin{enumerate} \item $X$ has a fibration, \item $\psi$ is small and $X^+$ has a fibration. \end{enumerate} Suppose neither $(1)$ nor $(2)$ holds.
+Here \textit{fibration} means a contraction to a lower dimensional subvariety which is not a point.
+Suppose neither $(1)$ nor $(2)$ holds.
 We want to get a contradiction.
 Since $(1)$ does not hold, $\phi$ is birational.
 By \cite{kollar1991extremal}, $\phi$ is a divisorial contraction, say $E$ is the exceptional divisor.

 We define a prime divisor $D\neq E$ in $X$ as follows.
-If $\psi$ is divisorial, let $D=$Ex$(\psi)$.
+If $\psi$ is divisorial, let $D$ be the exceptional divisor of $\psi$.
 If $\psi$ is small, since $(2)$ does not hold, the $K_{X^+}$-negative contraction is a divisorial contraction, let $D^+$ be the exceptional divisor.
 Let $D$ be the strict transform of $D^+$ in $X$.

 \textbf{Claim 1:} $(X,E+D)$ is toric image.